 Where it all started

 My first job was at a startup agency building products across blockchain, facial recognition, and IoT.
 A bunch of fresh grads figuring it out together — first time in Sketch, first time in a scrum, first time sitting next to a developer watching code turn into something real.
 I was the only designer, building UI, running user research, piecing together design systems entirely on my own.
-It was fast, scrappy, and honestly the best way to learn.
+It was fast, scrappy, and very fun.

 Sept 2016 – Dec 2017 | Businsoft | UXUI Designer